rajbreno-agnext/Inspeqt-GenAI-Codes/instructions.md

 Always stick to chakra ui guidelines components, theme, colors, styles and everything.

-User react-icons for icons, i think it's already installed.
+Use react-icons for icons, i think it's already installed.

 Dummy structure: This how our product structure should look like: